iwantmyname/blog/preview/2014-07-24-tips-for-choosing-a-domain-name-for-fundraising.md

 <!-- excerpt -->

-[DonationTo](http://www.donationto.com/) is an easy-to-use fundraising website that has [integrated with iwantmyname](https://iwantmyname.com/services/social/register-domain-donationto) to provide an excellent way to obtain personalized domain names when crowd-funding online.
-The method is rather easy—it takes just five minutes to create a fundraising page at DonationTo and just a few moments more to purchase and reference a domain name with iwantmyname.
-The ultimate outcome is to have an easy-to-remember domain such as 'james-fighting-cancer.com' as your home for accepting donations.
+[DonationTo](http://www.donationto.com/) is an easy-to-use fundraising website that has [integrated with iwantmyname](https://iwantmyname.com/services/social/register-domain-donationto) to make it easy to use personalized domain names when crowd-funding online.
+The method is rather easy—it takes just five minutes to create a fundraising page at DonationTo and just a few moments more to purchase and plug in your domain name with iwantmyname.
+And by the end, you'll have a great, easy-to-remember domain such as 'james-fighting-cancer.com' as your home for accepting donations.

 <!-- /excerpt -->